iGEM-HUST-China/HUST-China-2025/wiki/model.md

    - Focused on the **MVA pathway’s rate-limiting enzyme** as the metabolic bottleneck.<br>
    - Applied **ProteinMPNN** for amino-acid sequence redesign; selected the sequence with the **lowest frustration energy** using **Frustratometer2**.<br>
    - Refined conformations with **Rosetta FastRelax** to obtain stable, high-activity variants.<br>
+   - **Contribution to project:** Optimized the **rate-limiting enzyme t-HMGR** in the MVA pathway, improving catalytic efficiency and supporting higher metabolic flux for enhanced squalene production.<br>
    [click to learn more](#ii-protein-design-and-optimization)"
 %}